local and state guidelines

 Local Priorities

-Gathered from community input, the Medford Arts Council’s 2021 Funding Priorities exist in order to support projects that best meet the needs and priorities of Medford.
+In accordance with our requirement as a Local Cultural Council receiving more than $20,000 from the Massachusetts Cultural Council, we have identified local priorities to guide our decision-making process for awarding grants.
+The Medford Arts Council 2024 Funding Priorities exist in order to support projects that best meet the needs and priorities of Medford.

 state guidelines